trikoder/trim-cmf/docs-md/about.md

 ```

 ## Demo application
-Browse [demo application](../demo-app) to get a feeling how CMS built with Trim CMF looks and behaves.
+Browse [demo application](../demo-app) to get a feeling how CMS built with Trikoder CMF looks and behaves.
 Is is completely safe to browse, edit and delete items - backend api on demo pages is running on client json api server that stores data in browser memory - so no harm can be done.
 Dataset can be reset by clicking "reset demo data" control in lower left corner of administration UI.

 Feel free to browse, cut and paste demo codebase for your CMS needs and use it as reference.